Liquidations

 Please note that the liquidation process involves complex calculations and requires a deep understanding of Venus Protocol.
 It's essential to thoroughly test and validate your liquidation bot before deploying it in a production environment.
 Additionally, keep track of any changes or updates to the Venus Protocol that may impact the liquidation process.

 Usually, accounts are only eligible to be liquidated if they are under-collateralized, as described in the previous sections.
-An exception is if "forced liquidations" are enabled for a market.
-In this case borrow positions can be liquidated in that market even when the health rate of the user is greater than 1 (i.e. when the account is collateralized).
+An exception is if "forced liquidations" are enabled for a market or an individual account in a market.
+In this case, borrow positions can be liquidated in that market even when the health rate of the account is greater than 1 (i.e. when the account is sufficiently collateralized).
 Additionally, the close factor check is ignored, allowing the liquidation of 100% of the debt in one transaction.

 This feature is based on the implementation done by Compound V2 here.
 Compound V2 allows "forced liquidations" on markets as soon as the Collateral factor is zero, the Reserve factor is 100% and the borrows are paused.
 Venus defines a feature flag to enable/disable "forced liquidations", configurable directly via VIP, not based on other parameters.
 Compound community talked about this feature in this post.

-To check if "forced liquidations" are enabled in one market, the function
+To check if forced liquidations are enabled for an entire market, the function Comptroller.isForcedLiquidationEnabled(address vToken)

 Given: